I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 As freelancers, it’s easy for us to think that we *need* to offer specific services because other people in our industries are also offering them… even if we aren’t actually interested in doing that particular type of work.
 Sareeta was able to learn early on in this program that she doesn’t have to offer services she doesn’t want to, after all.

-“I’d recommend Set Yourself Up For Freelancing Success to anyone who needs direction when it comes to starting a freelance business, even if just on the side.
-Even if you have experience working as a freelancer, I think you’ll gain something from this e-course!
+“I’d recommend Sagan's programs to anyone who needs direction when it comes to starting a freelance business, even if just on the side.
+Even if you have experience working as a freelancer, I think you’ll gain something from her freelancer e-courses!
 Sagan is an invaluable resource.”

 Freelancer Case Study #2